Canepro/rocketchat-observability/k8s/troubleshooting.md

 **Root cause:** In k3s, the built-in Traefik is exposed on host port 80 by default.
 If Nginx Ingress is installed without host ports, some clients may still hit Traefik and receive its 404, while server-side curls can reach the correct ingress path.
 Extensions (e.g., ones injecting `inject.js`) and HTTPS upgrades can also interfere.

-**Resolution Applied:** Disabled Traefik and configured Nginx Ingress as DaemonSet with hostNetwork to own port 80.
+**Resolution Applied:** Disabled Traefik and configured Nginx Ingress as NodePort service due to port conflicts with k3s ServiceLB (svclb).

 **Quick fixes:**
 ```bash